-Ana Grace is the beloved daughter of Jimmy Greene and Nelba Márquez-Greene and younger sister of devoted brother, Isaiah.
+Ana Grace is the beloved daughter of Jimmy Greene and Nelba Márquez-Greene and younger sister of her favorite human- Isaiah.
 Her life on earth was ended at Sandy Hook School on December 14, 2012 – a day forever etched in our collective conscious.

-Just one glimpse of her face and you can feel the joy that radiated from his beautiful six year-old.
-This is how her dad, a renowned jazz saxophonist, describes his precious daughter: “Ana’s love for singing was evident before she was even able to talk.
+Just one glimpse of her face and you can feel the joy that radiated from within.
+This is how her dad, Jimmy Greene, describes his precious daughter: “Ana’s love for singing was evident before she was even able to talk.
 In a musical family, her gift for melody, pitch and rhythm stood out remarkably.
-And she never walked anywhere — her mode of transportation was dance.
+And she never walked anywhere- her mode of transportation was dance.
 She danced from room to room and place to place.
 She danced to all the music she heard, whether in the air or in her head.
 Ana loved her God, loved to read the Bible and loved to sing and dance as acts of worship.
 We ask that you pray for the legions of people who are left behind to cherish memories of her.”

-The Greene/Márquez family thanks all of the sponsors, donors, partners, friends and volunteers who allow them to do innovative, life changing work in memory of their daughter by partnering with existing programs and initiatives doing the work.
+The Greene/Márquez-Greene family thanks their family, friends, volunteers and donors who allow them to do innovative, life changing work in memory of their daughter through The Ana Grace Project.

 In their view, the best way to honor those lost is to respect the wishes of those left behind to mourn them.
 To ensure the memory of how they lived reaches as broadly as how they died.
-While many organizations cropped up after Sandy Hook, not all have been approved by families.
-For more information on family approved memorial efforts by Sandy Hook families, visit here: www.mysandyhookfamily.org.
-This is the only family approved site.
+While many organizations were formed after the shooting, not all have been approved by families.
+And NONE represent or support all families.
+We invite you to learn more about family approved memorial efforts by Sandy Hook families, and take the time to learn about these loved ones individually at: www.mysandyhookfamily.org.

 Efforts in Ana’s name include but aren’t limited to: